Search Tips

 Overview

 A motion is a request to the state district court to issue an order for a specific purpose.
 Motions are made after the summons and complaint are filed with the court.
-Motions cannot be used to start a civil action.
+Motions can't be used to start a civil action.

 The party making the motion is called the moving party.
 The party answering the motion is called the opposing party.